dragonflydb/documentation/docs/cloud/monitoring.md

 # Monitoring

-Dragonfly Cloud provides data stores observability through a readily available Grafana based [public dashboard](#public-dashboard), and a [Prometheus compatible metrics endpoint](#prometheus-compatible-metrics-endpoint) that you can scrape and integrate with most monitoring and alerts solutions like Datadog and Grafana.
+Dragonfly Cloud provides observability through a readily available Grafana based [public dashboard](#public-dashboard), and a [Prometheus compatible metrics endpoint](#prometheus-compatible-metrics-endpoint) that you can scrape and integrate with most monitoring and alerting solutions like Datadog and Grafana.

-If you didn't create a datastore yet, you see [Datastores](./datastores) to create your first datastore.
+If you have not yet created a Dragonfly Cloud datastore, pleaes see [these docs](./datastores) to create your first datastore.

 ## Public Dashboard